tinkerhub/TinkerHub-Learning-Paths/learning/Hacking & Bug bounty/README.md

 * PATIENCE IS THE KEY, takes years to master, don’t fall for overnight success
 * Do not expect someone will spoon feed you everything.
 * Confidence
-* Not always for bounty
+* Not always for bounty, money isn't everything :peace:
-* Learn a lot.
+* Learn a lot :book:
 * Won’t find at the beginning, don’t lose hope
 * Stay focused
 * Depend on yourself